robklaiss/rsvp_system/RENDER_DEPLOYMENT.md

 - **Primary color**: The system uses #998103 as the primary color (changed from the original #2c3e50)
 - **Email configuration**: Set to use albea.websitewelcome.com on port 465
 - **Notification system**: Uses both SMS (via Twilio) and email for guest communications
+- **Couple names**: Dynamic couple names are used in email templates

 ## Troubleshooting